doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

 Unwanted Side-Effects
 ---------------------

-You have to be very careful when you are using Doctrine Hydrator with complex entities that contain a lot of associations, as a lot of unnecessary calls to database can be made if you are not perfectly aware of what happen under the hood.
+You have to be very careful when you are using Doctrine hydrator with complex entities that contain a lot of associations, as a lot of unnecessary calls to database can be made if you are not perfectly aware of what happen under the hood.
 To explain this problem, let’s have an